puppetlabs-toy-chest/puppetlabs-azure/README.md

 The affinity group to be used for the cloud service and the storage account if these do not exist.

 #####`virtual_network`
-The virtual network to which the virtual machine should be connected.
+An existing virtual network to which the virtual machine should be connected.

 #####`subnet`
-The subnet to which the virtual machine should be associated.
+An existing subnet in the specified virtual network to which the virtual machine should be associated.

 #####`availability_set`
 The availability set for the virtual machine.